I can't wait to tell you how to take FREE Vacations…

 We have four credit cards.
 We put everything on these cards that we can, like groceries, utilities, clothing, online shopping, and other bills, and always always always pay it off each month so there's never any interest — this is KEY, because if you're paying a bunch of fees, this plan will cost you instead of save you money!
 (Also, Dave Ramsey says that people spend more when not buying with cash, so only YOU know yourself, use common sense!)

 I have a master list of which items get the highest points on which card – it ranges between 2% and 6%.
 I have it memorized so it's no big deal.
 I tried to get our house payment to go through here too, but they won't let you do that.
 I put all other big purchases through here and when our son bought a new computer recently, I paid for it and had him write us a check.
 Anytime I can squeeze out more points I'll do it.

-This is the card we use mostly. (<– That's a referral link, I'll get a little bonus if you're approved for a card through there, and you can get a 50K miles bonus too.
-They have no yearly fee.)
+This is the card we use mostly and there's no annual fee.
 The other cards are specialty cards like one for Costco, another for Target, etc.

-Note that I usually find cards with no annual fees, but if there's a fee and a higher cash back percentage, then we still may do it, it'll obviously depend on how much you spend.
+Note that I usually find cards with no annual fees, but if there's a fee and a higher cash back percentage, then we still may do it, it'll obviously depend on how much you spend and what the fee is.
 It takes some time to figure all of this out and make sure it's a deal, but it's worth it.